 Example Flood Insurance Rates

 Flood insurance is a Federal Program and so all rates are the same regardless of which insurance agent you use to secure your flood policy.
-We interviewed a local insurance agency and received the rates below from them.
+We interviewed a local insurance agency in 2016 and received the rates below from them.

 As a representative example, a beach area home in the low risk Zone X can be insured for $250,000 for the low rate of $414 per year (with a $1,000 deductible).
 Homes in the high risk Zone AE will have annual flood insurance costs for the same $250,000 policy ranging from $519 to $1,594 depending on their elevation.
 FEMA in its current maps defines a Base Flood Elevation of 7 feet as a reference line (BFE=7).
 Homes whose finished lowest floor elevation is considerably higher than 7 feet, and are therefore less flood prone, will have premiums 1/3 as expensive as homes that just meet the BFE=7 feet requirement.
 On the other hand, homes with elevations below 7 feet are even more prone to flooding and have flood insurance premiums many times higher.
 For the $250,000 coverage mentioned above, premiums for different finished floor elevations in high risk Zone AE are as follows: